Introduction to data outputs and FLOW's public API

 If you’re interested in receiving the output of any FLOW operator in your own application, you first need to set this up in a client application like FLOW Insights.
 Consider the following setup:

 There’s a zone spatial filter named ZONE 1 on one of the lanes on the left.
 It considers only traffic objects that are within the marked zone in a given time frame.
-Any operator lets you assign a sink to it.
-This lets the server know that you intend to query for the operator’s output.
-Simply drag the desired sink type onto the filter.
+Any operator lets you assign an output (widget or sink) to it.
+When you do, it lets the server know that you intend to query for the operator’s output.
+Simply drag the desired output type onto the filter.

-Then you can define the sink’s name and select an attribute the sink will be tied to.
+Then you can define the sink’s name and select an attribute the output will be tied to.

-Select Apply settings and the sink will be assigned.
+Select Apply settings and the output will be assigned.

 Afterward, any client application can start communicating and querying the server as long as it's done right.
-There are two types of sinks based on the way data is obtained from them.
+There are multiple types of outputs based on their behavior and the way data is obtained from them.

-With REST sinks, your applications would use the HTTP protocol to send queries to the server and obtain responses.
+With widgets and REST sinks, your applications would use the HTTP protocol to send queries to the server and obtain responses.
 FLOW API conforms to the style and constraints of REST and message bodies use the JSON syntax.
-For example, the distribution sink shown above lets you retrieve a color or category distribution of trajectories that pass through the corresponding operator.
+For example, the distribution widget shown above lets you retrieve a color or category distribution of trajectories that pass through the corresponding operator.

 Learn the basics of authentication and communication with FLOW's REST API in the next guide.